TaoRuijie/TalkNet-ASD/README.md

 }
 ```

 I have summaried some potential [FAQs](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md).
-This is my first open-source work, please let me know if I can future improve in this repositories.
+This is my first open-source work, please let me know if I can future improve in this repositories or there is anything wrong in our work.
 Thanks for your support!